dotansimha/graphql-code-generator/website/docs/config-reference/naming-convention.md

 #### Providing your own naming function

 As you may have guessed already, there is nothing fancy about naming functions.
-They are just functions that take a string as input, and produce an string as output.
+They are just functions that take a string as input and produce it as output.

 If you stick to that signature, you can provide your own naming function.
-You need to provide a CJS module with a default export of a function that takes an string and returns an string.
+You need to provide a CJS module with a default export of a function that takes a string and returns a string.

-On the following example there is a workaround for a limitation that `change-case-all` functions has.
+The following example provides a workaround to a limitation of `change-case-all`:

 ```js
 // my-naming-fn.js